-In order to work in school, you will also be required to do a UK police check when you arrive in the UK, and you should ask your employer what documents you will need for this.
+To work in school, you will also be required to do a UK police check when you arrive in the UK, and you should ask your employer what documents you will need for this.

 See section 4.5.3 for further information.